Athletic Training (ATH)

 ATH 595.
 Graduate Seminar in Athletic Training.
 2 Hours.

 Taken during the last semester of studies, this course integrates the course work and practicum experiences to ensure the student possesses the clinical decision making skills to complete a comprehensive assessment exam of the knowledge, skills, and abilities in athletic training.
+This course includes the Closure Activity required for graduation with the Master of Athletic Training (MAT) degree.
 Approval of Program Director is required.

 ATH 596.
 Continuing Enrollment in Graduate Seminar.
 0 Hours.

-The student who takes ATH 595 and does not pass the comprehensive assessment exam of the knowledge, skills, and abilities in athletic training while enrolled, must register for ATH 596 for zero credit hours (one billable hour) each fall and spring until the exam is passed.
+The student who takes ATH 595 and does not pass the comprehensive assessment exam (Closure Activity) of the knowledge, skills, and abilities in athletic training while enrolled, must register for ATH 596 for zero credit hours (one billable hour) each fall and spring until the exam (Closure Activity) is passed.
 Course Information: Prerequisites: ATH 595.